TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/GroupPermissions/Index.rst

 .. note::

-   The definition of file mount records also depends on so-called m file storages.
-This topic is covered in more detail in the :ref:`File Abstraction Layer reference <t3fal:start>`.
+   The definition of file mount records also depends on so-call file storages.
+This topic is covered in more detail in the :ref:`File Abstraction Layer chapter in the TYPO3 Explained Manual <t3coreapi:fal>`.

 In order to inherit these settings in assigned users, activate the checkbox "Mount from groups" for the "File Mounts" in the `be_users` record of this